 While some jobs require Dutch as a preferred skill, many careers are being offered that solely rely on English and no (or very basic Dutch) to get by.
 After all, the Netherlands accommodates expats and internationals daily, so having employees who speak the language of clients is of high priority, especially in major cities like Amsterdam.

 Hiring Global Talent Can Be Long-term or Short-term Based

 We have had clients who were relocated to the Netherlands for 3 or 6 months assignments in the past, although less common, short-term hire and relocation is not an abnormal notion.
-We’ve also had clients who spent a year in the Netherlands then moved elsewhere, and those who have been here for years already.
+We’ve also had clients who spent a year in the Netherlands and then moved elsewhere, and those who have been here for years already.

-There’s really no one-size-fits-all when it comes to global mobility.
+There’s no one-size-fits-all when it comes to global mobility.
 Hiring managers are sometimes seeking to diversify their teams, others are looking for a specific talent pool, while some of the clients we’ve assisted were simply on what can best be described as an exchange program where a client is moved by the parent company to another headquarter at their request to explore and experience different places and cultures.

 In conclusion, there are a lot of “myths”, if you will, that are connected to global mobility and relocation services in general.
 Misconceptions in connection to the cost of the process, and the difficulty of it, all of which overshadows its true benefits.

 The truth of the matter is that global mobility came to exist as a solution to various problems within the hiring pool or local economies.
-This post was just one example of how Jimble sees global mobility as an answer to the current scene within the Dutch economy and labor market.
+This post was just one example of how Jimble sees global mobility as an answer to the current scene within the Dutch economy and labour market.